CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md

 ## <a name="parameters"></a>Paramètres
  `pFuncEnter`
- [in] Un pointeur vers l’implémentation à utiliser comme la [FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md) rappel.
+ [in] A pointer to the implementation to be used as the [FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md) callback.

  `pFuncLeave`
- [in] Un pointeur vers l’implémentation à utiliser comme la [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md) rappel.
+ [in] A pointer to the implementation to be used as the [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md) callback.

  `pFuncTailcall`
- [in] Un pointeur vers l’implémentation à utiliser comme la [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) rappel.
+ [in] A pointer to the implementation to be used as the [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) callback.

 ## <a name="remarks"></a>Notes
- Le `SetEnterLeaveFunctionHooks2` méthode est similaire à la [ICorProfilerInfo::SetEnterLeaveFunctionHooks](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-setenterleavefunctionhooks-method.md) (méthode).
-Utilisez l’ancienne base de données pour spécifier les fonctions à utiliser comme les versions plus récentes de l’entrée/leave/tailcall les rappels et ce dernier pour spécifier les fonctions à utiliser comme les versions antérieures des rappels de l’entrée/leave/tailcall.
+ The `SetEnterLeaveFunctionHooks2` method is similar to the [ICorProfilerInfo::SetEnterLeaveFunctionHooks](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-setenterleavefunctionhooks-method.md) method.
+Use the former to specify functions to be used as the newer versions of the enter/leave/tailcall callbacks, and the latter to specify functions to be used as the older versions of the enter/leave/tailcall callbacks.

- Qu’un seul jeu de rappels peut être actif à la fois.
-Par conséquent, si un profileur appelle `ICorProfilerInfo::SetEnterLeaveFunctionHooks` et `SetEnterLeaveFunctionHooks2`, `SetEnterLeaveFunctionHooks2` est utilisé.
+ Only one set of callbacks may be active at a time.
+Thus, if a profiler calls both `ICorProfilerInfo::SetEnterLeaveFunctionHooks` and `SetEnterLeaveFunctionHooks2`, `SetEnterLeaveFunctionHooks2` is used.

- Le `SetEnterLeaveFunctionHooks2` méthode peut être appelée uniquement à partir du profileur [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) rappel.
+ The `SetEnterLeaveFunctionHooks2` method may be called only from the profiler's [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib